School assault case: Victim's mother wanted to pull son out of school

-Shakuntala Shukla, mother of the 16-year-old boy who was slashed with a blade by his junior on Tuesday, told mid-day that this is not the first instance of violent behaviour to occur in the school
+Shakuntala Shukla, mother of the boy who was slashed with a blade by his junior, told mid-day that this is not the first instance of violent behaviour to occur in the school

 “Last year, when my son was a student of Std IX, there was a similar incident in the school.
 I was terrified about my son’s safety and decided to withdraw him from the school.